 How does a Juilliard-trained musician end up writing a cookbook from her farm on the North Dakota-Minnesota border?
-David Leite asks Molly Yeh all about it (and gets the recipe for Fried Cheesy Pickles).
+David Leite talks with Molly Yeh about her journey -- and gets her recipes for Fried Cheesy Pickles and Asian Scotch Eggs.

 David Leite:I want to start off by talking about this journey that you have taken.
 You were a Juilliard-trained timpanist living in New York, and now you are the farm wife married to Eggboy [Ed. note: her husband Nick] on his family's farm, raising sugar beets, all the way out in Minnesota.
 How does one go from there to here?